Does Menopause Make Ovarian Cancer More Likely?

 Women often don’t know they have ovarian cancer until it has spread and by then, it’s often very hard to treat.

 When you are nearing or in menopause, it’s important to know the symptoms of ovarian cancer and what to look for.
-They frequently (roughly 12 or more times a month) having:
+They are usually frequent (roughly 12 or more times a month) or more and include:

 - a swollen tummy or feeling bloated